datalad-handbook/book/docs/usecases/HCP_dataset.rst

              | sed -e 's#\(HCP1200\)\(.*\)#\1\2\x0../dataset-to-copy-to\2#' \
              | datalad copy-file -d ../dataset-to-copy-to -r --specs-from -

+      Now that you know the basics of :command:`datalad copy-file`, the upcoming findoutmore on how the actual dataset was created will be much easier to understand.

    .. findoutmore:: Copying reproducibly

       .. note::

          You should have read the previous findoutmore!

-      To capture the provenance of subsample dataset creation, the :command:`copy-file` command can be wrapped into a :command:`datalad run` call.
+      To capture the provenance of subsampled dataset creation, the :command:`copy-file` command can be wrapped into a :command:`datalad run` call.
 Here is a sketch on how it was done: